Arup03NITRR/MovieMentor-Hollywood-Film-Suggestions/README.md

 ## Contribution 📚

 We welcome contributions to make MovieMentor even better!
 Feel free to fork the repository and submit a pull request with your ideas or improvements. 👨‍💻

 ---

-## License 🌐

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details. 🔒

----